USCDC: A(H5N1) Bird Flu Response Update November 18, 2024

 CDC also continues to monitor flu surveillance data using CDC´s 2024-2025 influenza surveillance strategy, especially in areas where avian influenza A(H5N1) viruses have been detected in dairy cows or other animals, for any unusual trends, including in flu-like illness, conjunctivitis, or influenza virus activity.
 Overall, for the most recent week of data, CDC flu surveillance systems show no indicators of unusual flu activity in people.

-- GISAID: H5N1 Bird Flu Circulating in Dairy Cows and Poultry in the United States 4 days ago
+- GISAID: H5N1 Bird Flu continues to take its toll in the United States, also affecting British Columbia 1 days ago

 [Go Top] [Close Window]